 The Authority's investment policy allows all funds to be invested with the City of Anaheim (City).
-As of June 30, 2017 and 2016, the Authority had \$248,794 and \$212,651 invested in the City's pooled investment fund, respectively.
+As of June 30, 2018 and 2017, the Authority had \$275,558 and \$248,794 invested in the City's pooled investment fund, respectively.
 The City's investment policy limits the permitted investments in the investment pool to the following: obligations of the U.S. government, federal agencies, and government-sponsored enterprises, medium-term corporate notes, certificates of deposit, bankers' acceptances, commercial paper, LAIF, repurchase agreements, reverse repurchase agreements, and money market mutual funds.
-As of June 30, 2017 and 2016, the City's pooled investment fund has been reviewed by Standard and Poor's Corporation (S&P) and received a credit rating of AAf/S1 and has a weighted average maturity of 1.76 and 1.54 years, respectively.
+On December 6, 2017, the Standard and Poor's Corporation (S&P) raised the credit rating of the City's Treasurer investment portfolo to AA+f/S1 from AAf/S1.
+The Treasurer's investment portfolio has a weighted average maturity of 1.41 and 1.76 years, respectively.